Myndex/SAPC-APCA/documentation/independent-review.md

     - [**What’s Red & Black & Also Not Read?**](https://tangledweb.xyz/whats-red-black-also-not-read-573b9c0a97ed) examines the nature of color insensitivity and readability.
     - [**A Contrast of Errors**](https://atangledwebweweave.com/a-contrast-of-errors-373c2665d42a) looks at the history of WCAG 2 and the current international readability crisis.
     - [**Contrasting Theories**](https://tangledweb.xyz/hi-roger-f51bde490a56) Background on the first two years of APCA R&D.
+- **GitHub Repo** _(apca-introduction)_:
+    - [apca-intro comparison discussion](https://github.com/Myndex/apca-introduction#readme) This is the corrected fork with detailed discussion.
+- **GitHub Gists** _(gist.github.com/Myndex)_:
+      - Part I: [**Orange You Wondering About Contrast?** ](https://gist.github.com/Myndex/1dadb6dcac596f1cd7a5686a076f697f) Answering some contrast questions, and demonstrating a real solution to the infamous orange conundrum.
+    - Part II: [**The Lighter Side of Dark Backgrounds** ](https://gist.github.com/Myndex/c30dba273aa5eca426ad9f5200917c9d) An article comparing some parts of APCA with the old WCAG 2 contrast methods, demonstrating how WCAG_2 contrast does not help color vision types.
+    - Part III: [**WCAG 2 vs APCA Contrast Shootout** ](https://gist.github.com/Myndex/069a4079b0de2930e72d5401bde9af98#wcag-2-vs-apca-contrast-shootout) Answering some recent questions regarding APCA, with comparisons and examples of the old (WCAG 2 1.4.3) and the future WCAG 3 / APCA.

 <p align="center">
 <img width='420' alt="Poster: a picture of crash test dummies crashing out of a car, and text that says don't be a dummy!
 Stop using low contrast text.
 At the bottom it says APCA the world is reading" src='https://user-images.githubusercontent.com/42009457/161151275-7c4feea7-888a-43f1-a9c0-7504afaac258.png'>